srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

   - Rarely used for any other purpose
   - Exceptions are to send non-urgent information to everybody
 - There should be little replication among these forms of documentation
-  - It's not ok to file a bug and then ping on Telegram unless it's urgent
+  - It's not ok to file a bug and then ping on Slack unless it's urgent
 - Google Form
   - When you want to ask a question anonymously use https://forms.gle/KMQgobqbyxhoTR9n6